Therapy for Teens

 In sessions, it is also common that the therapist may play games, draw/color, or listen to the teen’s favorite music.
 This can help your teen feel more comfortable talking about difficult subjects/emotions and can improve the therapeutic relationship.
 Some goals for your teen may include helping them learn and implement tools to increase their self-esteem and self-confidence, develop thriving relationships with peers and family, live with less anxiety/depression, and find clear direction in life.

-The Parent’s Role In Therapy
+The Parent’s Role In Teen Therapy

 As a parent, it is natural to feel concerned for your teen if you are seeking therapy for them.
-We ask that parents respect their teen’s confidentiality with their counselor.
-This is important so that your teen feels completely safe to open up with their therapist.
+We ask that parents respect their teen’s confidentiality with their therapist.
+This is important so that your teen feels safe and comfortable to open up with their therapist.
 If your teen believes that you will receive a detailed “report” from their therapist after each session about what is being discussed, your teen may not talk about necessary concerns or struggles.
 However, if your teen is disclosing information that causes the therapist concern for their safety, the therapist will discuss these concerns with you.

 Getting Started With Therapy